sad to see him go but i guess he didn't want to sit on the PR, he will be on an AR very soon...maybe Calgary with the Begelton injury?

 They will each get a couple of designed plays to keep the defence honest, I'm sure.
 But beyond that, when a play goes long enough Zach is just searching for the first open guy he can find and it'll depend on where he's getting chased and who finds the open area he's looking at.

-Quote from: TecnoGenius on Today at 03:24:50 AMI didn't hear anything to indicate he was physically out of shape.
+Quote from: TecnoGenius on June 19, 2025, 03:24:50 AMI didn't hear anything to indicate he was physically out of shape.
 Every presser where they talk D.Mitchell has always, as you also said, indicated it's his headspace.

 Headspace can be a much more difficult thing to overcome.
 Think C.Matthews when he returned.
 His heart was never in it.